aifimmunology/HTOparser/README.md

 ## Requirements

-All requirements for HTOparser are available from CRAN, and should be installed automatically by install.packages:
+All requirements for HTOparser are available from CRAN, and should be installed automatically by `install_github()`:
 ```
 Imports:
     assertthat (>= 0.2.1),